bcallanan/springRestSecurity/README.md

 ### Update 6 - Method level security

 Method level security starts with the SpringBootApplication and/or @Configuration implementations.
+This form of security acts as a second level of security.
+All method level security is accomplished with SPING AOP.
+Here Aspect programming is allowing an interceptor to interrogate the security enforcement being implemented on a method at 'runtime'.

 There are several examples @annotations and all of them have different rules:

     @EnabledMethodSecurity - Goes on top of the SpringApplication or at the top of the @Configuration classes.

+    @EnabledMethodSecurity(prePostEnabled = true )

 Method level security provides 2 common authorization rules: